followmyutopia/devextreme-documentation/concepts/05 Widgets/Scheduler/060 Views/010 View Types/040 Timeline Views.md

     ![TimelineMonth View](/Content/images/doc/18_2/UiWidgets/Scheduler_TimelineMonth_View.png)

-    Note that the size of an appointment depends on its duration in days.
+[note] An appointment's size depends on its duration in days.
 Even if an appointment lasts only for several hours or minutes, it occupies the entire day cell.

 If you [group appointments by resources](/Documentation/Guide/Widgets/Scheduler/Resources/Group_Appointments_by_Resources/), the resource headers are located at the left side of the view.